After6Services/mt-plugin-log4mt/README.markdown

 ## VERSION ##

-1.9.18
+2.0.0

 ## REQUIREMENTS ##

 * [Movable Type 4.x or greater][mt] or any version of [Melody][]
-* See INSTALLATION for CPAN dependencies
+* A number of CPAN dependencies (see INSTALLATION)

 ## LICENSE ##

 This program is distributed under the terms of the GNU General Public License, version 2.

 ## INSTALLATION ##